biellamariscotes/coveretti/README.md

 > ⚠️ **Work in Progress**: This project is currently under active development.
 Features and documentation may change frequently.

-A powerful cover letter enhancement tool that helps you create compelling, personalized cover letters with AI-powered optimization.
+A cover letter enhancement tool that helps you create personalized cover letters with AI-powered optimization, validated against professional hiring standards and recruiter expectations.

 ## Project Status